shiraji/shiraji.github.io/source/_posts/2016-05-14-difference-between-psijavafile-and-ktfile.markdown

 # Motivation

 I am a maintainer of [PermissionsDispatcher Plugin](https://github.com/shiraji/permissions-dispatcher-plugin) which generates Java and Kotlin for [PermissionsDispatcher](https://github.com/hotchemi/PermissionsDispatcher)
-Since Kotlin is getting famous for developing Android app, I thought IntelliJ plugins which generate Android code should support both Java and Kotlin.
+Since Kotlin is getting famous for Android developers, I thought IntelliJ plugins, which generate Android code, should support both Java and Kotlin.
 (By the way, [Kotlin 1.0.2](http://blog.jetbrains.com/kotlin/2016/05/kotlin-1-0-2-is-here/) now supports Android lint!
 This definitely will lead more developers use Kotlin!)

 However, while I was developing this plugin, I found really hard to generate both Java and Kotlin code.